1337Shameless/cs/README.md

-# Now @ 1a - function definitions, pt2
+# Now @ 1b: How to Design Functions/Full Speed HtDF Recipe